 This is a very special and unique urban trail running experience in a forgotten and mysterious area known to very few NE Ohio residents.
 There are no known published maps of this trail system.
 It starts around the Lower Shaker Lake and once it crosses west past Coventry Road descends into the gorge of Doan Creek (Brook).
 The course undulates in a narrow corridor between several busy suburban streets but once within the gorge you will be overwhelmed with a sense of being transported to a remote location.
 Urban ruins mixed with the natural raw beauty of the Doan Creek set this apart from other local trail events.
 The geological history of the gorge traces back thousands of years.
-This is where the earliest Cleveland settlers dwelt in the early 1800s.
+This is where the some of the earliest Cleveland settlers dwelt in the 1800s.

 Mostly single track and gnarly punishing trail